villagecomputing/superpipe/docs/workflow.md

 - Test your pipeline and generate _candidate ground truth_
 - Manually inspect and correct your ground truth
 - Define an evaluation function
-- Define a grid search paramater dictionary
+- Define a grid search parameter dictionary
 - Run a grid search
 - ...profit